 TOPIC 4.
-Electronic components and integrated circuits
+Electronic components

-- 4.1 Transistors: description, operation and applications. - 4.2 Diodes: description, operation and applications. - 4.3 Moore¿s Law and integrated electronic circuits manufacturing.
+- 4.1 Transistors: description, operation and applications. - 4.2 Diodes: description, operation and applications. - 4.3 Introduction to Power systems and energy conversion

 TOPIC 5.
-Digital electronic subsystems and analog-to-digital (A/D) and digital-to-analog (D/A) conversion 5.1 Fundamentals of digital electronics.
-Numbering and coding in digital systems.
+Digital electronic subsystems and analog-to-digital (A/D) and digital-to-analog (D/A) conversion

-- 5.2 Boolean algebra.
+- 5.1 Fundamentals of digital electronics.
+Numbering and coding in digital systems. - 5.2 Boolean algebra.
 Basic logic gates.
 Boolean logic functions and representation. - 5.3 Combinational and sequential digital circuits.
+Memories

-Memories - 5.4 Software for digital circuit simulation. - 5.5 A/D and D/A converters.
-Characteristics.
+- 5.4 Software for digital circuit simulation. - 5.5 A/D and D/A converters.
+Characteristics. - 5.6 Introduction to integrated electronic circuits